 Our mission is to help homeless and high-risk girls and young women avoid violence, teen pregnancy and exploitation, and help them to explore and access the support, resources and opportunities necessary to be safe, to grow strong and to make positive choices in their lives.
 Founded in 1987, Alternatives For Girls (AFG) is a southwest Detroit-based nonprofit organization.
 We serve homeless and at-risk girls and young women through the following programs:

-- Prevention: Serves girls ages 7-19 who are at risk of gang involvement, abusing drugs or alcohol, early pregnancy, and school truancy.
+- Prevention: Our focus is on early intervention and leadership development.
+We serve girls ages 7-19 who are at risk of gang involvement, abusing drugs or alcohol, early pregnancy, and school truancy.
 We engage them through mentoring, after-school programs, a college prep program, and a summer camp.
 Read more about Prevention here.

 - Outreach: Our focus is the expansion of participant opportunities.
 Our programming serves as a lifeline to many young and adult women seeking to remove themselves from situations and activities that threaten their well-being, their futures, and their lives.
 Read more about Outreach here.

 - Housing Stability: Our focus is housing and community permanence.
 We support 18 to 24-year-olds experiencing homelessness with housing and other resources designed to stabilize them in the community.
 Young adults, including some with children, accept housing assistance and personalized case management.
 We emphasize the pursuit of education, vocational training, and employment geared for self-sufficiency and healthy, productive lifestyles.
 Stay tuned to learn more.